Periods of N-body Systems Determined Through Dimensional Analysis: Abstract

 \section{Abstract}

-A generalization of classical dimensional analysis, presented in a separate article, makes it possible to derive Kepler's third law without solving the equations of motion.
+A generalization of classical dimensional analysis, presented in a separate article, makes it possible to derive Kepler's third law for the period of a two-body system, up to a multiplicative constant, without solving the equations of motion.
 Here we show how to derive generalizations of Kepler's third law to $n$-body systems by the same technique.
-Our results agree with conjectures by Sun on the period of a Newtonian $n$-body system and by Semay and Sun on the quantum-theoretical counterpart of an $n$-body system.
+Our results agree with conjectures by Sun on the period of a classical $n$-body system and by Semay and Sun on the quantum-theoretical counterpart of the period of a classical $n$-body system.